KaamilW/EWF-RPC-node/README.md

 ## Prerequisities

-- AWS Account and user generated with proper permissions (Internet Gateway, Security Groups, Route Tables, EC2, Elastic IP) or admin permissions for simplicity.
+- AWS Account and user generated with proper permissions for resources manipulation (Security Groups, Route Tables, EC2, Elastic IP) or admin permissions for simplicity.

 - Key pair generated to be associated with EC2 for debuging purposes (EC2 -> Key Pair -> Create Key Pair)